Itzadrian/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists script is used to list files in working direction including hidden ones and files in parent directory and /boot directory
-13-symbolic_link is used to create a symbolic link to /bin/ls 14-copy_html script is used to copy only html files to parent directory
+13-symbolic_link is used to create a symbolic link to /bin/ls 14-copy_html script is used to copy only html files to parent directory 100-lets_move scripts to move all files that start with uppercase to a folder 101-clean_emacs deletes all files in the current working directory that ends with ~ 102-tree script to create multiple directories 103-commas scripts list all files and directories separated by commas school.mgc script is used to create magic file